Nebraska: The Call of Free Land and Open Space

 We Are A Country of Immigrants, And The Homestead Act Was Our Welcome Mat to The West

-In fact there were stories of immigrants who staked a claim the same day they arrived to the newly untied, United State of America.
+In fact, there were stories of immigrants who staked a claim the same day they arrived at the newly untied, United States of America.
 Talk about guts.